 Reba McEntire is one of the most recognizable names in country music, and the superstar has had an incredible career over the decades she's been in the business.

-The star has sold over 80 million albums worldwide, been inducted into the Country Music Hall of Fame, starred in her own sitcom as well as on Broadway and in a variety of films and won dozens of awards, including three Grammy Awards and multiple honors from the Academy of Country Music and the Country Music Association.
+The Oklahoma native has sold over 80 million albums worldwide, been inducted into the Country Music Hall of Fame, starred in her own sitcom as well as on Broadway and in a variety of films.
+She's also won dozens of awards, including three Grammy Awards and multiple honors from the Academy of Country Music and the Country Music Association.

-It's safe to say McEntire has conquered almost everything in the book, but there are still a few things you might not know about KFC's newest spokesperson — read on for nine of them.
+It's safe to say McEntire has conquered almost everything in the book, but there are still a few things you might not know about the 64-year-old — read on for nine of them.